mikayelsaghatelyan/lnu-dsa-java/README.md

                   Dijkstra algorithm for shortest paths and shortest path distances (Dijkstra class, uses Pair and PairHeap classes), Bellman-Ford algorithm (BellmanFord class),

-Each folder contains DriverClass for testing the algorithms and data structures implemented in that folder.
+Each folder contains DriverClass for testing the algorithms and data structures from that folder.